Fans are crying foul as the Teen Choice Awards fine print makes its way around Twitter and the rest of the internet.

 This suggests official winners are selected by producers, not fans.

-According to The Washington Post, Cameron Dallas, winner of the new category Choice Viner, posted on Twitter that he'd been selected as the winner six days before the show aired on Sunday.
-"It's funny how they told me I won the viner award 6 days before the voting ended and made the runner up still [tweet to vote] for them."
+According to The Washington Post, Cameron Dallas, winner of the new category Choice Viner, posted on Twitter that he’d been selected as the winner six days before the show aired on Sunday.
+“It’s funny how they told me I won the viner award 6 days before the voting ended and made the runner up still for them.”

 Though Dallas quickly took down the message, screen grabs for the post can still be found online.